oslokommune/okdata-badetemperatur-api/README.md

 okdata-badetemperatur-api
 =========================

-Lambda functions to collect and expose water temperatures in Oslo.
+Lambda functions and API to collect and expose water temperatures in Oslo.

 ## Setup